Tiny Removable Jacket for Amigurumi – FREE Crochet Pattern for DIY Dolls

 Hello, friend.

-The ad-free and printable versions of the Build Ami patterns can be found at Ribblr and Etsy.
+The ad-free and printable versions of the Build Ami patterns can be found at Ribblr, Ravelry, and Etsy.

 PATTERN